OpenSees/OpenSeesDocumentation/source/user/manual/analysis/lagrangeMultipliers.rst

 Lagrange Multipliers
 ^^^^^^^^^^^^^^^^^^^^

-This command is used to construct a LagrangeMultiplier constraint handler, which enforces the constraints by introducing Lagrange multiplies to the system of equation.
+This command is used to construct a LagrangeMultiplier constraint handler, which enforces the constraints by introducing Lagrange multipliers to the system of equation.
 The following is the command to construct a plain constraint handler:

 .. function:: constraints Lagrange <$alphaS $alphaM >